 Are you confident in the relationships you build with your couples and their loved ones during the wedding process?
 The more you get to know your couples, the better their experience is with you and the more valuable products and services become.
 How can you ensure you make genuine connections with each couple so you can increase your overall profit for your business?

 In our How to Generate $10k per Wedding Shoot Webinar, Business Coach Steve Saporito shared why you aren’t making $10k from every wedding, and how to fix that through making lasting connections with your couple.
-These are the top 5 tips tips for generating $10k from Steve’s webinar you can implement into your business today.
+These are the top 5 tips for generating $10k from Steve’s webinar you can implement into your photography business today.

 1. Switch Communication Methods